rossghill/Star-Wars-Planets/README.md

 # Star Wars Planets

 Web app that displays a table of planets featured in the Star Wars series using the Swapi API (http://swapi.co/api/planets).
-They can be sorted by page and a search function allows you to locate specifics planet.
+They can be sorted by page and a search function allows you to locate specific planets.

 ## Getting Started

 Thes instructions below will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 The Swapi API can sometimes be tempremental.
 Refreshing usually helps!